dimsmol/marked_types/README.md

 `packageName{URI}(versionSpecifier):idWithinPackage`

-* `{URI}` part is optional if package is registered in [npm](https://npmjs.org/) under packageName, because this makes packageName unique enough
+* `{URI}` part is optional if package is registered in [npm](https://npmjs.org/) under packageName specified, because this makes packageName unique enough
+* packageName is optional if URI is specified and already contains package name
 * `(versionSpecifier)` part is optional and can use whatever agreements you want for your package versioning
 	* it's recommended to use version specifiers compatible with used by [npm](https://npmjs.org/)
-* `packageName{URI}(versionSpecifier)` part can be skipped if your type inherits another marked type with fully qualified id within the same package
 * `idWithinPackage` part is unique type id within your package
 	* it can use semicolons to separate it's parts
 	* it's recommended to use type name as idWithinPackage whenever possible